swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/idea1/IDEA1.md

 if no context is needed.
 I added the TrackerBundle just because I did not want to spend time on thinking about a new narrow interface like a ValidationContext.
 We definitely should before implementing any new solution.

+## TODO

+* think about returning an error with the error message args validators often provide args for the error message usually they also need the UID which I want to avoid as a simple Validator should not need to know about the root its validating the field on
+* play with a more complex validation